kleong153/laravel-ir-captcha/README.md

 $ php artisan ir-captcha:clear-expired
 ```

-Hint: You can set this command in cron job to regularly clear expired files.
+You can set this command in cron job to regularly clear expired files.

 ## Code Example
 https://github.com/kleong153/laravel-ir-captcha-example